4th-year student, Bachelor of Medical Laboratory Science

 Certificate in Applied Science

-Scientists play a huge role in medical diagnosis, says Saraya-Grace Hogan who is currently in the third year of her Bachelor of Medical Laboratory Science, specialising in immunology and molecular diagnostics.
+Scientists play a huge role in medical diagnosis, says Saraya-Grace Hogan who is currently in the fourth year of her Bachelor of Medical Laboratory Science, specialising in immunology and molecular diagnostics.

 “I remember sitting in a lecture with my pathology lecturer, Dr Miomir Vidicki, and he explained that without scientists in the medical field every diagnosis would be a guess.
 Us scientists running one test could turn a guess into a certainty.”

-Saraya will soon be applying her understanding of science to help Auckland Hospital where she has recently been offered a full-time summer job as a trainee COVID-19 scientist.
+Saraya has already applied her understanding of science to help Auckland Hospital where she was offered a full-time summer job as a trainee COVID-19 scientist.

 “I’ve been working as a technologist at Auckland Hospital throughout the lockdowns but due to the skills and knowledge AUT has provided me, I was able to land a job as a trainee COVID-19 scientist.
 Eventually I could also see myself working for an organisation like Doctors without Borders, or working in the Outback in Australia and helping with laboratory diagnoses in areas of need.”